sean-gugler/DeathmazeFairPlay/SPOILERS.md

 There are times when "open" also implies "unlock", and this behavior is preserved.
 The converse is not true, though; it makes no sense that unlocking something that is not locked, when you have no key, should "open" it.
 The original game had them as strict synonyms.
 I have split them into separate verbs.

+* Keyholes look more like doors

+When facing a keyhole straight on, I now draw a door frame around it.
+I also draw a smaller, credibly-sized keyhole where you'd expect to see one, leaving the original giant image to be interpreted as a decoration whose purpose is to let the door be visible from farther away down the hall.

 * DRINK added

 There is a situation where this verb is a perfectly reasonable thing to try.
 So I've enabled that.